hustcer/nushell.github.io/.ebook-pub/commands/exec.md

 ## Parameters

-- `command`: the command to execute
+- `command`: The command to execute.

 ## Input/output types: